 The new total burden of 2,820 hours is a decrease of 284 hours from the previous submission.
 The overall change in burden hours was the result of two primary factors: the adjustment for agency sample size estimates; and the program change associated with the dropping of the durum wheat and the other spring wheat from the program.

 The decision to discontinue objective yield data collection efforts for durum and spring wheat was made at the conclusion of the annual NASS estimation program review by the Statistics Division.
-It was determined that the Agricultural Yield Survey (0535-0213) sufficiently provided NASS with indications necessary to continue producing high quality estimates for both commodities, and therefore objective yield data for durum and spring wheat were no longer necessary..
+It was determined that the Agricultural Yield Survey (0535-0213) sufficiently provided NASS with indications necessary to continue producing high quality estimates for both commodities, and therefore objective yield data for durum and spring wheat were no longer necessary.
 In addition, the decision allowed NASS to re-direct the previously used resources to other important data collection efforts.

 The objective yield sample sizes used to calculate the annual average burden for the next three years were rounded off to reflect an average annual sample size.